-The Consortium anticipates receiving a total of \$1,618,338.00.
+The Consortium anticipates receiving a total of \$1,491,865.
 As part of HUD's official notice of allocation, the HUD Field Office determines the distribution of funds among each member community of the Consortium.
-The City is still awaiting notice from HUD of this distribution among member communities.

 - Approximately 70% of HOME funds will be available for HOME programs and projects - 5% will be allocated for operating expenses of certified Community Housing Development Organizations (CHDOs) - 15% will be set-aside for housing activities to be undertaken specifically by certified CHDOs.
 CHDOs are nonprofit, community-based organizations that are certified by HUD and have the capacity to develop affordable housing within the Consortium. - 10% will be allocated toward HOME administrative costs